 Are we witnessing a rising bilateralism?
 What is the task of bilateral diplomacy in a changing world in which key challenges such as climate change, refugees, and disarmament remain global in scope?
 How can we prepare the next generation of diplomats to be effective in bilateral diplomacy and address these challenges?

-In this WebDebate, Diplo senior fellow Ambassador Kishan S Rana will join us and share his insights from more than 30 years of experience in the Indian Foreign Service and his multifaceted reflections on diplomacy.
+In this WebDebate, Professor Emeritus Ambassador Kishan S Rana will join us and share his insights from 35 years of experience in the Indian Foreign Service and his multifaceted reflections on diplomacy.

 Ambassador Rana served in the Indian Foreign Service (1960 – 1995) as Ambassador/High Commissioner in Algeria, Czechoslovakia, Kenya, Mauritius, and Germany.
 Other positions and honours include: Archives By-Fellow, Churchill College, Cambridge; Public Policy Scholar, Woodrow Wilson Centre, Washington DC; Guest Faculty, Diplomatic Academy, Vienna; Commonwealth Adviser, Namibia Foreign Ministry (2000-01).